Doves Nesting On Moms Porch

 She finally got him under her, but he started stretching and pushing and out he popped again for more photo opportunities.

-I heard the other parent calling, so we went into the house and within seconds here came the daddy dove to trade places, and we watched as he fed the young bird, giving us more opportunity to
+I heard the other parent calling, so we went into the house and within seconds here came the daddy dove to trade places, and we watched as he fed the young bird, giving us more opportunity to see his size.

 Again I was surprised as he was already similar in size of a dove I watched fledge last year!